hallhassi/blaise/_role/artist.md

 ---
-bio: Publisher is a role played by Blaise Larmee.
+bio: Artist is a role played by Blaise Larmee.
 ---